regras/bcgui/README.md

 #### Requested Python Libraries: Networkx, Graphviz, Plotly, Dash and SQLite3

-- **Tutorial for linux Ubuntu** open terminal as admin on the directory of the project an type:
+- **Tutorial for linux Ubuntu**

+Open the terminal as an administrator in the project directory and type in order:
 1. ```chmod +x requirements.sh```
 2. ```./requirements.sh```

 - **Tutorial for Windows**

-open cmd.exe as admin on the directory of the project an type:
+1. open cmd.exe as admin on the directory of the project and type:

 2. To install **SQLite3** on Windows, you need to download the file from the SQLite [website](https://www.sqlite.org/download.html), and run the file ```sqldb3.exe```.